AleksandarJavorovic/portfolio-project-2/README.md

 Play Again button allows the player to play again if desired, takes the player to the Quiz Area and resets the score.
 New Player button is there if the player wants to change the name for any reason, it takes the player to the Main Area.

 - ![Play Again and New Player Button](assets/images/features/playagain-newplayer-button.png)

+### **Further Improvements**

+  - Add more questions for more diversity
+  - Add sound effects for correct and wrong answers
+  - Add sound effect for the Score Area according to the results
+  - Add a score list where players could compare themself with the others

+## <a id="technologies-used-aa"></a>**Technologies Used**